Wimbledon star Emma Raducanu ‘always heading for great things’, teachers say - The Courier

-The 18-year-old is Britain’s last hope in the singles draw and has always been “focused, determined and hard-working” on and off the court, according to staff at Newstead Wood School in Orpington, Kent.

-Screens have been set up at the school, where Raducanu is a pupil, to allow staff and students to watch her take on Australia’s Ajla Tomljanovic in the fourth round on Monday afternoon.

-Staff and club members will also be watching on next door in Bromley Tennis club, where she played regularly from the age of nine to 16, before moving on to train at the National Tennis Centre in Roehampton.
+Staff and club members will also be watching next door at Bromley Tennis club, where she played regularly from the age of nine to 16, before moving on to train at the National Tennis Centre in Roehampton, south-west London.

+Prime Minister Boris Johnson was among those expressing support for Raducanu online and wishing her luck ahead of the game.

+He tweeted: “Congratulations @EmmaRaducanu for reaching the second week at @Wimbledon and for making Championship history.

-Ahead of the last-16 match, Alan Blount, headteacher of Newstead School, said Raducanu was “in the zone” and “loving every minute” of the tournament.
+Alan Blount, headteacher of Newstead School, said she was “in the zone” and “loving every minute” of the tournament.

-“Emma has been with us since year seven when she was 11 years old and she’s always been tipped for great things,” Blount told the PA news agency.

 “Obviously you can’t look into the future and you don’t know if it is going to come good, but we knew she was heading for great things.